 We are all pyromaniacs at heart.
 A great way to practice mindfulness is to have a campfire!
 This is an easy mini-meditation.
 Once you get it your campfire going, sit in silence for a few minutes just watching it burn.
 Notice all the colors of the flames, notice the smells, notice the warmth.

 8. Walk or Hike In Nature

-Being in nature is a necessary part of being mindful as teens.
+Being in nature is a necessary part of being mindful as a teen.
 When we are disconnected from nature, we feel sluggish, distracted, and disconnected.
-Reconnecting to nature it is important for our physical and mental health.
+Reconnecting to nature is important for our physical and mental health.
 Maybe you live in a city and you don’t really have the option to go for a walk in the woods but nature is always near us in many different ways.
-This is an great exercise to add to your mindfulness practice.
+This is a great exercise to add to your mindfulness practice.